 Related: Related: What Do Pilots Do On Long Flights?

-Flights over the Indian and Atlantic Oceans are more common since they’re less remote, and there’s greater demand for travel over these oceans than the Pacific Ocean.
+Flights over the Atlantic Ocean are more common since it is less remote, and there’s greater demand for travel over the Atlantic than the Pacific Ocean.

 Transatlantic flights involve traversing the Atlantic Ocean from Europe, Africa, the Middle East and South Asia, to the Americas, or vice versa.